shaefner-usgs/easy-web-forms/README.md

 ## Introduction

-Easy Web Forms is a PHP library that simplifies building web-based forms.
+Easy Web Forms is a PHP library that simplifies building modern, web-based forms.
 The library creates the form's HTML and processes user submissions.
 On success, the results are displayed as HTML and stored in a MySQL database.
 Both client- and server-side validation are built-in and straightforward to configure.

 [Demo](https://shaefner-usgs.github.io/easy-web-forms/demo.html)